-MS-AE and MS-PAE Series: These models connect to a single AC source and have two inputs (HOT IN 1 and HOT IN 2), with the current monitored on both inputs at the same time.
-On these models, since the input is from a single AC source, both of the input currents are added, then divided in half to determine the AC Input Amps setting.
-Whether the input breaker is a dual-pole (120/240 VAC input) or a single-pole (120 VAC only), set the AC Input Amps setting to the value of only one of the breaker poles (i.e., 30A dual-pole = 30A setting, 30A single-pole = 30A setting).
+MS-AE and MS-PAE Series: These models connect to a single AC source and have two inputs (HOT IN 1 & HOT IN 2), with the current monitored on both inputs at the same time.
+Since the input is from a single AC source, both of the input currents are added, then divided in half to determine the AC Input Amps setting.
+If the input breaker is a dual-pole (120/240 VAC input), set the AC Input Amps setting to the value of only one of the breaker poles (i.e., 30A dual-pole = 30A setting).
+If the input breaker is a single-pole (120 VAC input) and connected to only one input, set the AC Input Amps setting to one-half the input breaker size (i.e., 30A single-pole = 15A setting).